This post may contain affiliate links. Please see our disclosure policy.

 Variations

-How to Cook Turkey Breast in the Air Fryer
+How to Make Air Fryer Turkey Breast

 Seasonings for a rub being mixed together in a small bowl.